grudloff/grudloff.github.io/_posts/2024-09-18-local_to_cloud.md

 ### Steps:

-1. **Push Docker image to Artifact Registry**: Push the docker image to Artifact Registry.
-For this you need to create a repository in Artifact Registry using the Google SDK command `gcloud artifacts repositories create`.
-Then push the container by first configuring the Docker client to authenticate with the Artifact Registry using the command `gcloud auth configure-docker`, then adding the tag to the image using `docker tag` and then pushing it using `docker push`.
+1. **Push Docker image to Artifact Registry**: To push the Docker image to Artifact Registry, begin by creating a repository using the Google SDK command `gcloud artifacts repositories create`.
+Next, configure the Docker client to authenticate with Artifact Registry by running `gcloud auth configure-docker`.
+Once authenticated, tag your image appropriately using the `docker tag` command, ensuring the tag includes the Artifact Registry location and repository name.
+Finally, push the tagged image to the repository with the `docker push` command, which will upload your container image to Artifact Registry, making it available for deployment or further use within your Google Cloud environment.

 2. **Add to Model Registry**: Model Registry is a service in Vertex AI that allows you to manage your models.
 Once the model is registered, you can deploy it to an endpoint or start a batch prediction job.